demosji/learngit/readme.txt

-git is a very good version control system. git is a free software. test new feauture a and b.
+git is a very good version control system. git is a free software. test new feauture a & b.